-An evaluation of the effects of the alternatives on the biological environment relative to the no action (Alternative 1) indicates that this action does not directly affect these environments and likely has only minimal indirect effects.
-The magnitude of these effects should be positively correlated with the change in allocation as presented in Amendment 28 (GMFMC 2015).
 Both alternatives are expected to allow the stock to recover by 2032, resulting in positive effects and maintaining consistency with the rebuilding plan.
-Increasing the recreational quota is not expected to increase impacts to the biological environment.
-The increase in recreational quota as a result of Amendment 28 (GMFMC 2015) would inherently increase the fishing effort, and, in turn, enhance the effects on the biological environment including targeted and non-targeted species.
+Reducing the commercial quota and increasing the recreational quota is not expected to change the biological environment.
+The increase in recreational quota as a result of Amendment 28 would inherently increase the fishing effort, and, in turn, alter the effects on the biological environment including targeted and non-targeted species.
 However, these effects would be minimal given the overall effort in the reef fish fishery.
+The impacts to the biological environment resulting from shifting sector allocations is discussed in Amendment 28, and is hereby incorporated by reference.